How to Safely Handle Asbestos During Home Renovations

 Understanding Asbestos

-Asbestos is a naturally occurring mineral that was widely used in construction materials due to its durability and fire-resistant properties.
-Historically, it was used in a variety of building products, including insulation, roofing, flooring, and even textured paints.
-However, the health risks associated with asbestos exposure have led to increased regulation and awareness in recent decades.
+Asbestos is a naturally occurring mineral that was widely used in construction materials due to its strength and resistance to heat.
+From the early 1900s until the late 1970s, asbestos was incorporated into a variety of building products, including insulation, flooring, and roofing materials.
+However, the health hazards associated with asbestos exposure became increasingly evident over the years.
+Exposure to asbestos fibers can lead to severe respiratory diseases, including asbestosis, lung cancer, and mesothelioma, a rare form of cancer.

 Common places where asbestos can be found in residential properties include: